Who We Are

 About Erika Pantages

 Erika founded Pillow Fight Factory in 2014 after having a vision that was soon turned into reality through the idea of creating custom pillows in Vancouver.
 Previous to Pillow Fight, Erika Pantages spent time doing business development and marketing for local brands including Melanie Auld Jewelry.
 She was also co-founder of Vancouver t-shirt company Dirty Laundry.
-Erika is a proud East Vancouver resident and enjoys spending time with her husband and two kids, exploring city streets, neighborhoods and everything Vancouver has to offer.
+Erika is a proud Strathcona resident and enjoys spending time with her husband and two kids, exploring city streets, neighborhoods and everything Vancouver has to offer.